sqlxpert/z-container-api-kafka-aws-terraform/README.md

       <summary>Deletion delays and errors...</summary>

     <br/>

+    - Harmless "Invalid target address" errors may occur in some configurations.

     - Deleting a VPC Lambda function takes a long time because of the network association; expect 30&nbsp;minutes if `enable_kafka` was `true`&nbsp;.